kgogov/sapui5-evolved-webapps/readme.md

 * The **model** folder contains additional logic related to data models. \
   Models are used for data management and control filtering, sorting and formatting of data.
 * The **view** folder contains views and fragments which define the UI of your app.
-* THe **controller** folder contains controllers and helper classes with logic to define the behavior of your views
+* The **controller** folder contains controllers and helper classes with logic to define the behavior of your views

 ```
 webapp